scala/scala/CONTRIBUTING.md

     - Implement most of the current collections types
     - Implement most of the current collections operations
     - Alternative to `CanBuildFrom` to get implicit builders
+    - Include tests for correctness (taken from the current collections and from scala-collections-laws)
+    - Provide a rewriting tool that migrates a code base from the current collections to the strawman
-2. Q3 2017: consider the inclusion of new collection types and new operations (e.g. joins)
+2. Q3 2017: add features and tune for performance
     - Decisions will be made on the basis of benchmarks
+    - Add Scala.js support
+    - Consider the inclusion of new collection types (such as `Spandex`, `Steque` or `ArrayDeque`)
+    - Consider the introduction of new operations (such as database-like joins, variants of groupBy, etc.)
+    - Java interoperability
+    - Separate project for parallel collections
-3. Q4 2017: external modules for parallel collections and Java interoperability
+3. Q4 2017: move to `scala/scala` repository